The narcissist, stealing your trust in them, your trust of others and your self-trust.

 You trust in a partner, in your family, to love and care about you, to want what’s best for you, as you do them.
 Not hurt you, as you wouldn’t hurt them, to love with a full heart and trust completely, you go into relationships trusting them and assume they will do the same, you don’t go around suspicious of those around you, you take things at face value, this is normal human behaviour.

-You are honest, and you hate dishonesty, you like to know the truth.
+You are honest, and you hate dishonesty.
+You like to know the truth.
 In the idealisation stage, they treat you so well, that you are conned into believing how much they love and care about, you believe they tell you the truth, you believe they are honest and open, they make you think you can trust them, they may even tell you, about how others have hurt them so much in the past, they know how that feels, and they wouldn’t do that to anyone.
-Most often, they will treat you so well in the idealisation stage, they will validate your feelings and come across and genuinely caring for you.
-Most people trust them, as they’ve no reason not to, yet they are just manipulating you, to gain your trust and pretend you can trust them.
+Most often, they will treat you so well in the idealisation stage.
+They will validate your feelings and come across and genuinely care for you.
+Most people trust them, as they’ve no reason not to, yet they are just manipulating you to gain your trust and pretend you can trust them.

-If you do question them, it’s then an onslaught of their mind games those silent treatments, the gaslighting, blame-shifting, project and so much more, leaving you with self-doubt, feeling insecure.
+If you do question them, it’s then an onslaught of their mind games, those silent treatments, the gaslighting, blame-shifting, project, and so much more, leaving you with self-doubt, feeling insecure.
 That feeling is often validated by the very person you trust telling you.
 “You’re insecure.”
 Or “you’re just too sensitive.”
 Or “it wasn’t that bad.”
 Or “I’ll pay you next week.”
 Or “what money.”
-And the rest, often leaving you walking on eggshells around them, for fear of what they will say or do, or worse believing you’re imagining things.
+And the rest, often leaving you walking on eggshells around them, for fear of what they will say or do, or worse, believing you imagine things.

-Then when you see what’s been happening, they will have often left with no explanation and no closure, leaving a horrible pain in your heart and awful thoughts running through your head, that you can not escape, leaving you to deal with all the aftermath.
-With all that narcissist do, you’re left with no trust, within yourself and those around you.
+Then when you see what’s been happening, they will have often left with no explanation and no closure, leaving a horrible pain in your heart and awful thoughts running through your head that you can not escape, leaving you to deal with all the aftermath.
+With all that narcissists do, you’re left with no trust within yourself and those around you.

 One step on rebuilding Your self-trust After a narcissistic relationship.

 After the trauma bond and cptsd, rebuilding your trust, not only in yourself but trusting those around you.
-Your intuition is key in this, listen to it and take action with that it’s telling you, this will help you make the right choice and slowly re-build your trust.
+Your intuition is key in this.
+Listen to it and take action with what it’s telling you.
+This will help you make the right choice and slowly re-build your trust.